LukeShively/hey-pair-programming/README.md

 AI pair programming assistant powered by EvaDB. <b>This application is intended for Windows devices</b>, and uses EvaDB.
 If you want to see the application this is inspired by, or do not have a Windows device but wish to have a pair programming assistant, please visit this website: https://github.com/lnxpy/hey

 # Requirements
-Must have Python >=3.8 downloaded.
+Must have Python >=3.9 downloaded.

-Since this application uses ChatGPT, please assign the environment variable OPENAI_KEY to your OpenAI key string.
-(OpenAI account is required)
+Since this application uses ChatGPT, please assign the environment variable OPENAI_KEY to your OpenAI key string (<b>OpenAI account is required</b>).

 # Setup

+Since this app uses EvaDB, please make sure to install it.
+The guide can be found here: https://evadb.readthedocs.io/en/stable/source/overview/getting-started.html

 Please install the required libraries with these commands in the command terminal if you haven't done so already:

 pip install evadb